-Sometimes a child develops a fear of loud sounds, and this is called phonophobia.
-Some of these sounds include the traffic, concerts and emergency response vehicles (such fire engines, ambulances and police cars).
+Sometimes, a child may develop a fear of loud sounds, this is known as phonophobia.
+Some of these sounds can include traffic, concerts and emergency response vehicles like fire engines, ambulances and police cars.

-Sometimes a child develops an extreme dislike of certain sounds, resulting in an emotional response.
-This is called misophonia.
-Some of these sounds include chewing noises, crunching, sniffing and tapping.
+A child may also develop an extreme dislike of certain sounds, resulting in an emotional response, this is known as misophonia.
+Some of these sounds may include chewing noises, crunching, sniffing and tapping.

-Glue ear and Sound Sensitivity
+Glue Ear and Sound Sensitivity

-It is common for children with glue ear to have fluctuations in their hearing.
-If your child experiences episodes of reduced hearing, they may seem to be more sensitive to sounds once their hearing improves again.
+It is common for a child with glue ear to have fluctuations in their hearing.
+If your child experiences episodes of reduced hearing, they may seem to be more sensitive to sounds once their hearing improves again as the world may seem to be a louder place.
 This is because their brain is adapting to the improvement in hearing.
 It may take some time for this sensitivity to settle down.

-What Is Hyperacusis?
+What is Hyperacusis?

-In some rare cases, a child may experience hypersensitivity to sounds.
-The medical term for this is hyperacusis.
-This usually results in an extreme dislike of certain sounds that are unbearable and/or are causing physical pain.
-Hyperacusis may essentially cause physical discomfort to a child.
+In some rare cases, a child may experience hypersensitivity to sounds, the medical term for this is hyperacusis.
+This usually results in an extreme dislike of certain sounds that are unbearable and/or causes physical pain.